Building a culture of love for learning

 - developing versatility in comprehending instructions and tasks and in responding appropriately and imaginatively in different situations

 - having the self-belief and confidence to contribute in both individualised and group activities in order to achieve worthwhile attainments and achievements

-- participating enthusiastically in creative and lateral thinking, experimentation, problem-solving work, and independent computer-based and online seminars
+- participating enthusiastically in creative and lateral thinking, experimentation, problem-solving work, independent computer-based activities and online seminars

 - personalising approaches towards scholarship and erudition while accepting that at times learning can be challenging and needs to be perceived as an essential life-long process